rcacodedev/Preator/docs/roadmap.md

 ## Current direction

-PREATOR is being developed as a serious business management SaaS with emphasis on:
+PREATOR continues to evolve as a business management SaaS with emphasis on:

-- operational coherence
+- stronger operational coherence
+- better product depth across modules
 - production readiness
+- richer analytics visibility
-- billing and subscription flows
+- more mature billing and subscription handling
-- analytics depth
-- stronger internal connectivity between modules
+- improved connectivity between areas of the system

-## Near-to-mid term themes
+## Ongoing themes

-- continued product hardening
+- product hardening
+- UX refinement
-- richer operational workflows
+- broader operational coverage
-- deeper analytics and KPI visibility
 - stronger scheduling and agenda capabilities
+- deeper analytics and KPI layers
-- broader integration groundwork
+- continued integration groundwork
-- ongoing UX refinement across modules

-## Notes
+## Scope of this document

+This roadmap is meant to communicate direction, not internal execution detail.

-Internal phase names, implementation punchlists and private operational planning are not exposed in this public repository.
+Private implementation phases, internal punchlists and operational planning are intentionally not published in this repository.

-The purpose of this roadmap is to communicate product direction, not to publish internal execution details.